-Here are five effective ways to boost your metabolism:
+Here are five effective ways to speed up your metabolism:

-If you currently exercise, but have stopped noticing improvements in weight loss and/or muscle gain, you may need to ramp up your exercise regimen.
-If you’ve been doing the same workout repeatedly for weeks or months on end, your body may be conditioned for your current routine, and isn’t being challenged enough to kick start fat burning.
-Make changes to your workout routine as needed so you’re burning more energy, challenging your body, and increasing your metabolism.
-This could be increased duration or intensity of your workout, or cross training to introduce other types of physical activity.
+If you currently exercise but have stopped noticing improvements in weight loss and/or muscle gain, you may need to ramp up your exercise regimen.
+Also, if you’ve been doing the same workout repeatedly for weeks or months on end, your body may be conditioned for your current routine.
+This means it isn’t being challenged enough to kick start fat burning.
+Therefore, make changes to your workout routine as needed so burn more energy.
+By challenging your body, you increase your metabolism.
+Furthermore, a challenge could be increased duration or intensity of your workout, or cross-training to introduce other types of physical activity.

-Omega-3s and unsaturated fats are healthy fats that help improve your blood sugar and reduce inflammation — both of which contribute to higher metabolism.
+Ironically, if you want to learn how to boost your metabolism, you need to start consuming fats.
+Omega-3s and unsaturated fats are healthy fats that help improve your blood sugar and reduce inflammation, both of which contribute to a higher metabolism.
 Consider consuming more fatty fish such as tuna, mackerel, and salmon, as well as healthy fats such as avocados, nuts, and flaxseed.

-Everyone’s heard the adage about breakfast being the most important meal of the day, yet this meal is still being skipped by many Americans.
-Eating breakfast first thing in the morning jump-starts your metabolism, and sets your body up to continue burning energy all day long.
-Ditch your usual muffin or sugary breakfast cereal, and try eating oatmeal with fruit, or eggs with vegetables to get more out of your day.
+Everyone’s heard the adage about breakfast being the most important meal of the day.
+However, this meal is still being skipped by many Americans.
+Eating breakfast first thing in the morning jump-starts your metabolism.
+It also sets your body up to continue burning energy all day long.
+Ditch your usual muffin or sugary breakfast cereal.
+Instead, try eating oatmeal with fruit, or eggs with vegetables to get more out of your day.

 Your body takes longer to burn protein than fat or carbs, which means a high-protein diet can keep you feeling full while also using more energy to break down and absorb nutrients.
 Eat more protein from healthy sources such as chicken, turkey, fish, eggs, and nuts, and benefit from a higher metabolism.